 The amount of Title IV program assistance that has been earned up to that point is determined via the Federal Formula for Return of Title IV funds, as specified in Title IV, Part G, Section 485 Institutional Refunds, as amended Section 484B of the Higher Education Act.
 The portion of unearned funds is returned to the Department of Education by ICC.
-The amount of unearned funds returned to the Department of Education will be charged to the student's account at ICC.
+The amount of unearned funds returned to the Department of Education will be payable to the ICC Business office.
+For detailed information visit: www.indycc.edu/financial-aid/return-of-aid